milesdwilliams15/seerrr/README.md

 This is basically a brute force search over the parameter space of `delta`.
 How wide or granular the search is determined by the range of values specified for `delta`.

-## Monte Carlo
+### Monte Carlo

+Sometimes a user may have a more general simulation exercise in mind.
+This might be related research on the behavior of a specific estimator, understanding the role of bias, or instruction in a statistics course.

-To assess the performance of an estimator, we simply specify `what = "bias"` in evaluate.
-Say for instance we wanted to assess our ability to correctly identify a true positive effect of `x` on `y` where the true effect size is 1.
+To generally assess the performance of an estimator, we simply specify `what = "bias"` in evaluate.
+Say for instance we want to assess our ability to correctly identify a true positive effect of `x` on `y` where the true effect size is 1.
 We would simulate, estimate, and evaluate as follows:

     sim <- simulate(
       x = rnorm(N),